frc971/training-2025/tasks/java-evaluation/README.md

 ## Testing Instructions

+**Before submitting** your solution, you should test your code.

+First, download [EvaluationTest.java](https://raw.githubusercontent.com/frc971/training-2025/refs/heads/main/tasks/java-evaluation/EvaluationTest.java?token=GHSAT0AAAAAADGP5OAHS7XKDUCVQPBODVCW2DDODJQ) by following the link and using ctrl+s or cmd+s.

-To test your code once completed, compile and run the `EvaluationTest` class using the following commands in your terminal:
+Then, move it to the same folder as your code.
+Compile and run `EvaluationTest` using the following commands in your terminal:

 ```sh
 javac *.java && java EvaluationTest